allanternaverde/allanmodc.github.io/index.md

+# Welcome to my home page.

+There is nothing here, yet...

+# Lecture Notes in CFD

+I youl'd like to tank Ph.D.
+Sungki Jung for sharing his knowledge.
+You can check my lecture notes in [Lecture Notes in CFD](https://allanmodc.github.io/cfd).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/allanmodc/allanmodc.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.